joppe/2048/doc/flow.md

 Check if the values are the same, if so return true.
 Return false

 Use a `stage` mechanism to set the values of an object (Value) but do not set them with `set` so the `change` events wont't be triggered.
 Use `commit` to set the staged values.

+First apply the positions, then apply the new values.
+After that trigger the cycle.